samiraabnar/samiraabnar.github.io/_posts/2020-06-16-attention_flow.md

 ---

-Attention {% cite bahdanau2014neural vaswani2017attention %} has become the key building block of neural sequence processing models, and visualizing attention weights is the easiest and most popular approach to interpret a model's decisions and to gain insights about its internals {% cite vaswani2017attention xu2015show wang2016attention  lee2017interactive dehghani2018universal rocktaschel2015reasoning chen2019improving coenen2019visualizing clark-etal-2019-bert %}.
+Attention {% cite bahdanau2014neural vaswani2017attention %} has become the key building block of neural sequence processing models, and visualizing attention weights is the easiest and most popular approach to interpret a model's decisions and to gain insights about its internals.
 Although it is wrong to equate attention with explanation {% cite pruthi2019learning jain2019attention %}, it can offer plausible and meaningful interpretations {% cite wiegreffe2019attention vashishth2019attention vig2019visualizing %}.
 In this post, we focus on problems arising when we move to the higher layers of a model, due to lack of token identifiability of the embeddings in higher layers {% cite brunner2019validity %}.
 We propose visualising and interpreting attention weights taking this phenomena into account!